Mario Rosas: Šibenik

 On 14 June 2021, Rosas became the new manager of Croatian Prva HNL club HNK Šibenik. Šibenik opened the 2021–22 domestic league season with a 0–3 away defeat to Osijek on 16 July.
 In the next three games, Šibenik went on to lose to Gorica (3–1) and Hajduk Split (1–0), and played 1–1 with Slaven Belupo.

 On 15 August, Šibenik came to its first win in the league in the first game at home in the league season, defeating Hrvatski Dragovoljac 6–2, with two goals from both Stipe Bačelić-Grgić and Antonio Marin, and one goal from Ivan Delić and Marin Jakoliš.
 After that, Šibenik failed to defeat Rijeka away (2–1), and managed to beat Istra 1961 at home (3–1), with a goal from Delić in both matches, and two goals from Marin Jakoliš in the latter game.

 On 5 January 2022, Rosas parted ways with Šibenik.

+AC Bellinzona

+On 3 October 2023, he was announced as the new technical director of Swiss Challenge League side AC Bellinzona.
+He was removed from his post on 18 March 2025.